cosmos/cosmos-multisig-ui/README.md

 # Cosmoshub Legacy Multisig

-### 🚧🚧🚧🚧🚧 UNDER CONSTRUCTION 🚧🚧🚧🚧🚧🚧
+### 🚧🚧🚧🚧🚧 In Active Development 🚧🚧🚧🚧🚧🚧

 ## Reason for Being

 This app allows for legacy multisig users to create, sign and broadcast transactions on the stargate enabled cosmos hub chain.
-It's built with Cosmjs, Next.js, FaunaDB and Netlify.
+It's built with Cosmjs, Next.js, FaunaDB and Vercel.

-[The app can be tested out here](https://cosmos-legacy-multisig.netlify.app/). (_*Note:*_ Only the UI and datastore are functional, waiting on some Cosmjs updates to handle multisig creation and signing)
+[The app can be tested out here](https://cosmoshub-legacy-multisig.vercel.app/). (_*Note:*_ Only the UI and datastore are functional, waiting on some Cosmjs updates to handle multisig creation and signing)

 ## Dev Setup